 POOR THINGS

-Well, it's a fantasy owing a little to 'Frankenstein' and maybe also to 'Pygmalion' in that it features the creation of a woman Bella (played memorably by Emma Stone) who to begin with has the brain of a child and therefore has to be taught the ways of polite society.
+It's a fantasy owing a little to 'Frankenstein' and maybe also to 'Pygmalion' in that its starting point is the creation of a woman Bella (played memorably by Emma Stone) who to begin with has the brain of a child and therefore has to be taught the ways of polite society.
+Willem Dafoe is well cast as her creator and all-round mad scientist.

 Some of the grotesque and absurd elements of the fantasy world presented here reminded me of Tim Burton's work, whilst its hermetic nature brought to mind Wes Anderson.